Best Practices

 Example:

-// Simply change the base URL - no scanning code needed!
+// Simply change the base URL - automatic scanning + routing!

 const openai = new OpenAI({